 In 2015, the King County Council adopted the first update to the High Conservation Value Property Inventory as Ordinance 18177, adding 3,090 acres in fee and 845 acres in easement to the list of protected lands and making technical corrections to the inventory.

-The updated High Conservation Value Property Inventory includes 105 sites, with a total acreage of 16,503 acres in fee and 142,623 acres in easement.
+The updated High Conservation Value Property Inventory, per the 2015 update, includes 105 sites, with a total acreage of 16,503 acres in fee and 142,623 acres in easement.
 Parks is responsible for managing 104 of the sites (some have Transfer of Development Rights (TDR) property interests) and one is solely in the Transfer of Development Rights inventory (Girl Scout Camp).